 Mining was a major industry throughout Cornwall employing men women and children in dangerous, desperate conditions.
 The principal mines of Wheal Neptune, Wheal Charlotte and Perran silver here in Perranuthnoe yielded Copper and silver with Tin mined a little further inland behind Goldsithney at Tregurtha Downs.
 Written records were few but we were fortunate to find a map of the underground workings for Wheal Neptune

 Wheal Neptune Copper Mine – James and William Gundry

-Thomas Gundry left instruction that upon his death he was to be buried upon a copper load that ran through Perranuthnoe churchyard and when the grave digger prepared the grave they did indeed find the copper load as they laid him to rest
+Thomas Gundry left instruction that upon his death, he was to be buried upon a copper load that ran through Perranuthnoe churchyard.
+When the grave diggers prepared the grave in teh place he insructed them to, they did indeed find the copper load.

 Map of the underground workings for Wheal Neptune